The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

 ### Wildfire and Potion Windows:

-If you have a faster kill time, I strongly recommend moving your parties’ 4 minute buff window to 4:30 so that the raid’s burst is also under the second potion.
+If you have a faster kill time, I strongly recommend moving your party's four minute buff window to 4:30 so that the raid’s burst is also under the second potion.
 The intermissions in this fight where the boss is untargetable line up perfectly with this, with your next Wildfire coming off cooldown right as the boss is targetable after the second intermission.
 If you don’t delay the buff window with a fast kill time, you will still want to use your second potion on cooldown at 4:30 to ensure you get 3 uses out of the fight.
 Your final burst window will be with a potion after Prismatic Deception.
-If your kill time is slower and you are hitting enrage, you will use your second potion at the 6:30 buff window and your final one at the 11 minute buff window.
+If your kill time is slower and you are hitting Enrage, you will use your second potion at the 6:30 buff window and your final one at the 11 minute buff window.

 ### Recommended Tactician Usage: